Assassin's Creed: Brotherhood: Gameplay

 Assassin's Creed: Brotherhood is an action-adventure, stealth game set in an open world environment and played from a third-person perspective.
 The game features both single-player and multiplayer modes, a first for the series.
 For most of the single-player campaign, which is estimated to provide 15+ hours of gameplay, the player controls returning protagonist Ezio Auditore da Firenze from Assassin's Creed II; at predetermined points in the narrative, the player takes control of Desmond Miles, who is reliving Ezio's memories through the Animus in the modern-day.
 For the first time in the series, Desmond can leave the Animus at almost any given time to explore Monteriggioni, where the Assassins have set up base, and find hidden secrets.
 Desmond can also access virtual training missions via the Animus, which test the player's skills in combat and free-running.

 The series' combat system has been modified in Brotherhood.
 Striking first and offensive actions are more deadly than in previous games where counter-attacks were the most efficient.
 Before, this made the player wait until their AI opponents struck, which slowed down the pace of fighting.
 The AI in this game is thus more aggressive and enemies can attack simultaneously.
 To dispatch them, Ezio can use melee and ranged weapons at the same time, including his hidden pistol, which could previously not be used in combat.
 After killing one enemy the player can start an execution streak to dispatch multiple enemies quickly.
 Ezio can also throw heavy weapons (axes, spears, and swords) at his enemies.
 The variety of enemies also saw an increase with the introduction of new archetypes such as horsemen, arquebusiers, and papal guards.

 Ezio using the BAM system (Brotherhood Assist Move).
-The ability to recruit NPCs found across the game world into the Assassin Brotherhood and summon them during fights is one of the new features added in Brotherhood.
+The ability to recruit NPCs into the Assassin Brotherhood and summon them during fights is one of the new features added in Brotherhood.

-The game introduces the titular Brotherhood system, which allows the player, as Ezio, to recruit new Assassin initiates after destroying any of twelve "Borgia towers" around Rome where papal troops are stationed, and then rescuing disgruntled citizens from being harassed by city guards.
-The player can then send these Assassin recruits to assignments around Europe or call them for support during missions (if they are not already occupied).
+The game introduces the titular Brotherhood system, which allows the player, as Ezio, to recruit new Assassin initiates after destroying any of the twelve "Borgia towers" around Rome where Papal troops are stationed, and then rescuing disgruntled citizens from being harassed by city guards.
+The player can send these Assassin recruits on assignments around Europe or call them for support during missions (if they are not already occupied).
 Tasking the novice Assassins makes them gain experience, and the player can customize their appearance, skills, and weapon training to some degree by spending the skill points they have earned.
 Assassins can die on missions, from which they will not return.